paul-serafimescu/paul-serafimescu/README.md

 - 👋 Hi, I’m Paul.
-- 💻 I’m broadly interested in Software Engineering, particularly backend/distributed systems.
+- 💻 I’m a software engineer with experience in backend/distributed systems.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/paul-serafimescu/)

 ### Fun fact about me